Belize Holidays & Luxury Travel

 These caves often bear traces of the Mayan civilization that dominated the area from around 2000 BC until the arrival of the Spanish.
 The most obvious remains of this fascinating culture are the remains of dozens of ancient cities rising out of the rainforest.

 Uncrowned Belize is the ideal first stop on a tour of the isthmus.
-And, although it is the second smallest country in Central America, the wealth of national parks and reserves, the numerous small hotels and restaurants, together with plenty of reliable public transport make Belize an ideal place to travel independently, giving visitors plenty of scope to explore little visited Caribbean islands as well as the hearth land of the ancient Maya.
+And, although it is the second smallest country in Central America, the wealth of national parks and reserves, the numerous small hotels and restaurants, together with plenty of reliable public transport make Belize an ideal place to travel independently, giving visitors plenty of scope to explore little-visited Caribbean islands as well as the hearth land of the ancient Maya.

 Culture and Adventure Journey

-Belize is home of 574 species of birds, adventure spots, ruins sites and located just 2 hours by land from the Tikal National park of Guatemala, ATM (Actun Tunichil Muknal) the most famous cave in Belize (Good physical condition required).
+Belize is home of 574 species of birds, adventure spots, ruins sites and located just 2 hours by land from the Tikal National park of Guatemala, ATM (Actun Tunichil Muknal) the most famous cave in Belize (a Good physical condition required).
 The journey will drive you through a 9 days itinerary, being in contact with nature, wildlife, beach and ancient culture.

 Adventure and Ruins Journey